test-kitchen/test-kitchen/docs/content/docs/transports/winrm.md

     weight: 15
 ---

 `winrm` is the default transport for all Windows hosts.
-For most users the default tranport settings are sufficient and the transport section does not need to be defined in the `kitchen.yml` file.
+For most users the default transport settings are sufficient and the transport section does not need to be defined in the `kitchen.yml` file.

-## WinRM Tranport Settings
+## WinRM Transport Settings

 ### connection_retries